emarb/imperial-ml-capstone/README.md

 On week 6, I revisited previous results and adopted an iterative strategy of repeating whichever technique produced the most recent improvement for functions 4-6.

-Then, from week 7 to week 10, using the JetBrains paper on BBO strategies in the NeurIPS 2020 competition, I tried to replicate this technique using a TuRBO algorithm.
+Then, from week 7 to week 11, using the JetBrains paper on BBO strategies in the NeurIPS 2020 competition, I tried to replicate this technique using a TuRBO algorithm.
 It defines a Trust Region as a hyper-rectangle around the known best solution with a decaying factor that allows shrinks the trust region when no improvements is found to allow for more fine-grained exploration arount the best point.
 For the TuRBO implementation with ``botorch``, both RBF and Mattern kernels are used, with either Thompson sampling (implemented as ``MaxPosteriorSampling``) or ``LogExpectedImprovement`` as acquisition functions.

 #### What I would have done differently

-_To be developped: starting with exploration, applying bounds earlier, etc._
+During the initial submissions I focused on building Gaussian processes.
+Even though I have used areas with high sigma values to encourage exploration, I could have been more agressive on exploration at the beginning.

+For high-dimensional functions, the results seem to indicate that starting with the TuRBO strategy with bounds applied since the beginning would have yielded better results.
+Also, if the objective of this project was only to optimize results, I would not have wasted iterations in experimenting with neural networks or SVMs.

+I have also encountered issues with randomness and reproducibility.
+The notebook is conceived to be run in order, as each week's section loads into the arrays the new inputs and outputs.
+This implies that to continue working on subsequent weeks the whole book must be run, including rerunning previous cells.
+If because of randomness the results are different every time a cell runs, they are not consistent.
+I have addressed this by resetting all random seeds at the beginning of the book and copying the submission in a markdown cell for precaution, but not since the beginning of the project.

 ### Data datasheet and model card